Sayyid dynasty: Muhammad Shah

 Muhammad Shah was a nephew of Mubarak Shah.
 He ruled from 1434 to 1443.
 Muhammad Shah acceded to the throne with the help of Sarwar ul Mulk.
 After that Shah wanted to free himself from the domination of Sarwar ul Mulk with the help of his faithful vizier Kamal ul Mulk.
-His reign was marked by many rebellions and conspiracies, and he died in the year.
+His reign was marked by many rebellions and conspiracies, and he died in the year 1445.
 Multan became independent under the Langahs during his rule.

 Alam Shah

-The last ruler of the Sayyid dynasty, Alauddin Alam Shah was defeated by Bahlol Lodi, who started the Lodi dynasty.
+The last ruler of the Sayyid dynasty, Alauddin Alam Shah, ruled from 1445 to 1451.
+He proved an ineffective ruler, delegating his duties to his minister Hamid Khan.
+Hamid Khan summoned Bahlol Lodi to attack the dynasty.
+The Shah was defeated by him, who started the Lodi dynasty.